bmolinadelcampo/tiy-front-end-course/week-01/day-01/solution-05.md

 blah blah | blah blah blah | blah la la | la la la | la la la la

-I can mention someone just like this

-@mdelamata and say Hello!

 Best thing of all: emoji is supported! 🤓😍🐷